sparkbox/craft/README.md

 If you've updated permissions, git might want to think these files have been modified.

 run: `git config --global core.fileMode false` to ignore permission modifications from being committed.

+## Common Issues

+In PHP versions similar to 7.0.27, and httpd versions similar to 2.4.29, you might run into errors like this within your log file:

+        [Thu Feb 15 09:16:51.849759 2018] [core:notice] [pid 3230:tid 140735914537792] AH00052: child pid 3254 exit signal Segmentation fault (11)

+To fix this, you must enable the `mpm_prefork_module` by adding this line to your `httpd.conf` file:

+        LoadModule mpm_prefork_module lib/httpd/modules/mod_mpm_prefork.so

+**Note:** You may also need to comment out the `mpm_event_module` in order to get this to load.